Chapter Five

 “We would if we were a real business.
 You’re still grousing over the business cards”.

 “It may look funny but we save you money?”
-I laughed.
+Harry laughed.
+“Hey Paul, remember our talk a while back with Mr Lo about Confucius?”

-I parked the Singer in a safe place and removed the battery.
+He parked the Singer in the 32nd Ave driveway and removed the battery.
 A person can get anyplace in San Francisco faster on a bike than in a car, if you count fighting traffic and finding a parking place.

-I rode up Clement to 32nd Avenue, specifically 420 32nd.
+Harry rode up Clement to 32nd Avenue, specifically 420 32nd.
 The house was set back at the end of a long driveway.
 A basement door was on the right.
-I knocked and after some time a young woman answered the door.
-Her frizzy Afro gave a perhaps African look, but not quite.
+He knocked and after some time a young woman answered the door.
+Her Afro gave a perhaps African look, but not quite.

-“Hi” I said.
+“Hi” he said.
 “Mr. Lo asked me to come by and look at your sink.”

 “Oh yeah.”
-Pretty eyes and full lips, she smiled a perfect smile.
+She smiled a perfect smile.
 “Come on in.
 My name’s Lani”

 “My name’s Harry.
 I knew it.
 Polynesian.
 Right?”